ooni/ooni.org/CODE_OF_CONDUCT.md

 10. License and attribution

-This code of conduct is shared under a Creative Commons CC-BY-SA 4.0 International license.
+This Code of Conduct is shared under a Creative Commons CC-BY-SA 4.0 International license.

-This code of conduct is adapted from The Tor Project code of conduct and uses some language and framing from the [Citizen Code of Conduct](https://citizencodeofconduct.org), which is shared under a CC-BY-SA license.
+This Code of Conduct is adapted from The Tor Project Code of Conduct and uses some language and framing from the [Citizen Code of Conduct](https://citizencodeofconduct.org), which is shared under a CC-BY-SA license.